earlbellinger/Cepheid-neural-network/README.md

-# Cepheid-neural-network
-When a Period Is Not a Full Stop: Light Curve Structure Reveals Fundamental Parameters of Cepheid and RR Lyrae Stars
+**[Bellinger, E. P.](https://earlbellinger.com), Kanbur, S. M., Bhardwaj, A., Marconi, M.** (2019). *When a Period Is Not a Full Stop: Light Curve Structure Reveals Fundamental Parameters of Cepheid and RR Lyrae Stars*.
+MNRAS, submitted.